jorisroovers/gitlint/docs/contributing.md

 ## Development

-There is a Vagrantfile in this repository that can be used for development.
+There is a Vagrantfile (Ubuntu) in this repository that can be used for development.
+It comes pre-installed with all Python versions that gitlint supports.
 ```sh
 vagrant up
 vagrant ssh